Signal Types

 |---|---|---|

-already_complete | Issue is ahead of its current state | Transition issue to meta.targetState via stateOverride() — bypasses the normal transition table |
+already_complete | Issue is ahead of its current state | Transition issue to signal_meta.targetState via stateOverride() — bypasses the normal transition table |

-needs_human | Ambiguous or blocked | Set issue status to Blocked; surface to user. meta.question carries the message. |
+needs_human | Ambiguous or blocked | Set issue status to Blocked; surface to user. signal_meta.question carries the message. |

 Gate verdicts